conversejs/converse.js/docs/source/events.rst

 Events and promises
 ===================

-Converse.js and its plugins emit various events which you can listen to via the :ref:`listen-grouping`.
+Converse and its plugins emit various events which you can listen to via the :ref:`listen-grouping`.

 Some of these events are also available as `ES2015 Promises <http://es6-features.org/#PromiseUsage>`_,